kuhchung/kuhchung.github.io/pages/armory/index.md

 My goal for all of these sets is to *not* dictate what talismans you must use, whenever possible.
 Greatsword users, beware.
 You're gonna need a tali.

+Not endgame HR yet but still looking for some armor?
+Try [progression](progression.md).

 ## Contents

 - [General Melee Sets](#general-melee-sets)